cloudera/terraform-provider-cdp/docs/index.md

 page_title: "Cloudera Data Platform (CDP) Provider"
 subcategory: ""
 description: |-
-  The Cloudera Data Platform (CDP) provider manages the lifecycle of resources supported by CDP like Credentials, Environment, Datalake, Datahub and other data services.
+  The Cloudera Data Platform (CDP) provider manages the lifecycle of resources supported by CDP like Credentials, Environment, Datalake, Datahub, OPDB and other data services.
 ---

 # CDP Provider

-The Cloudera Data Platform (CDP) provider manages the lifecycle of resources supported by CDP like Credentials, Environment, Datalake, Datahub and other data services.
+The Cloudera Data Platform (CDP) provider manages the lifecycle of resources supported by CDP like Credentials, Environment, Datalake, Datahub, OPDB and other data services.

 The provider needs to be configured with the proper credentials before it can be used (see Authentication section below).